If you would like to read any of my papers but cannot access them, please get in touch and I can send you a copy.

 Biological disturbances during childhood can be seen as evidence on dental enamel.
 This study tests a method for assessing the age of occurrence of the biological stress.

-Reference to paper in Journal of Archeological Science: Reports (2015)
+Link to paper in Journal of Archeological Science: Reports (2015)

 A method for estimating age of Danish medieval sub-adults based on long bone length